Alternative Pathway to Eligibility as of July 1, 2012

 You may submit this documentation by postal mail to RID, Attn: Certification, 333 Commerce Street, Alexandria, VA 22314, by emailing email@example.com, or by logging into your RID/CASLI account and clicking on “Upload Degree Document.”

-*Educational Equivalency applicants will receive an e-mail notification of eligibility status approximately 2-4 weeks after RID receives the application.
+*Educational Equivalency applicants will receive an e-mail notification that their account has been updated approximately 7-10 business days after the application is received.

 Educational Requirement Motion